Skip to content

 Organization

-Organization Management in Papershift Pulse allows you to structure and manage your business effectively.
-It is designed to help you create a clear representation of your organization, including its teams, users, and their roles.
-By modeling your organization, you can assign roles and permissions that fit your operational needs, ensuring efficient management of your workforce.
-While granting a maximum of flexibility and granularity on permission handling, it’s not compromising on simplicity.
+The organization management feature in Papershift Pulse allows you to structure and manage your company effectively.
+It is designed to give you a clear representation of your organization, including its teams, users, and their roles.
+By modeling your organization, you can assign roles and rights that match your operational requirements, ensuring efficient workforce management.
+This ensures maximum flexibility and granularity in right management without compromising simplicity.

-There are four main scopes in organization management:
+There are four main areas in organization management:

 1. Account: The “box” that represents an entire organization.
-It includes everything that belongs to your business.
+It encompasses everything related to your company.

-2. Team: A smaller work unit or group of users within an account.
+2. Team: A smaller working unit or group of users within an account.
 Teams can have sub-teams, allowing you to create a hierarchical structure.

-3. User: An individual belonging to an account who can be a member of multiple teams.
+3. User: A person or employee who belongs to an account and can be a member of multiple teams.

-4. Identity: A login connected to one or more users, allowing multi-account management.
+4. Identity: A login linked to one or more users, enabling the management of multiple accounts.

 Roles and Rights

-• Roles: Roles are bundles of permissions (rights) that determine what a user can do within a scope.
-There are system roles (preset) and custom roles (created by you).
-System roles have fixed rights, while custom roles can be tailored.
+• Roles: Roles are bundles of rights that define what a user can do within a given area.
+There are system roles (predefined) and custom roles (created by you).
+System roles have fixed rights, whereas custom roles can be modified.

-• Rights: Rights define specific actions a user can take, such as creating, reading, updating, or deleting data.
-Rights are always positive (e.g., “can create”) and are assigned to resources or actions within an account or team.
+• rights: rights define specific actions a user can perform, such as creating, reading, updating, or deleting data. rights are always positive (e.g., “can create”) and are assigned to resources or actions within an account or team.

 Account and Teams

-• An account can have multiple teams but doesn’t require one.
-It must have at least one user and can have various roles (e.g., account-admin, account-member).
+• An Account can have multiple teams, but it’s not required.
+However, it must have at least one user and can include various roles (e.g., Account Admin, Account Member).

-• A team belongs to only one account and groups users.
-Teams can have a hierarchical structure but cannot create circular relationships (e.g., a team cannot be its own parent).
+• A Team belongs to exactly one account and groups users.
+Teams can have a hierarchical structure, but circular relationships are not allowed (e.g., a team cannot be its own parent team).

 • Users must belong to at least one account and can be part of multiple teams.